Marina South: Re-development

 A new ferry terminal, Marina South Pier, was built there to replace the old Clifford Pier at Collyer Quay, it was opened on 1 April 2006.

 The Marina City Park was later closed from 1 June 2007 for the Gardens by the Bay's site preparatory works.

 An integrated resort, Marina Bay Sands, was built on the northern shore of Marina South which was completed in 2010.
 It is situated next to the Gardens by the Bay and the Marina Bay Financial Centre, which was completed in 2013.

 The new Marina Bay Cruise Centre Singapore, was built and opened in October 2012.
 It is located next to the current Marina South Pier.
 It has the capability to accommodate some of the world's largest ships.
 The addition of the new cruise centre helps to boost the growth of the leisure cruise sector in Singapore, apart from the Singapore Cruise Centre.

 Future

 Marina South was first identified by the URA in 2013 as a car-lite high density residential district next to the new Central Business District at Marina Bay, Singapore.
 The precinct, which can yield more than 10,000 homes, will also feature retail, office and hotel uses, creating a self-sufficient community.
 It will also form part of the Greater Southern Waterfront.

+Although Marina South has three adjacent MRT stations (Marina Bay, Bayfront and Gardens by the Bay), Marina South is not opened until new developments are being built along it.
 The first land parcel, a residential plot on Marina Gardens Lane, will be released for sale in December 2022.

-Transport

-Marina South is served by three stations, Marina Bay, Bayfront and Gardens by the Bay.
-Marina Bay and Bayfront are part of the Circle Line Extension and serves Marina Bay Sands integrated resort.
-The Marina Coastal Expressway (MCE) serves the area.

-Marina South MRT station on the Thomson–East Coast MRT line will serve Marina South in the future, with the former opening in tandem with developments near it.